OpenFn/godata-interoperability/README.md

 - You can learn about the `allowed reporting frequency` for a given `dataSet` by inspecting the result of the call to this [endpoint](https://play.dhis2.org/2.35.1/api/dataSets/eZDhcZi6FLP), on a property named `periodType`

 #### Step 3.
 Identify the `dataSet` associated with the data you will be uploading
+- A `data value set` represents a set of data values which have a logical relationship, usually from being captured off the same data entry form or by belonging to the same `dataSet`.
+- So this step helps you identify that **logical grouping** of the **data values** you will be uploading.

-- In this example,  we will use the **[Morbidity data set](https://play.dhis2.org/2.35.1/api/dataSets/eZDhcZi6FLP)** from DHIS2 play instance.
+- In this example,  we will use the **[Morbidity data set](https://play.dhis2.org/2.35.1/api/dataSets/eZDhcZi6FLP)** from DHIS2 play instance, of which, the data element used to collect data values for Measles cases, is a member.
 - We would need to find and take note of the `id(eZDhcZi6FLP)` of the `Morbidity data set`.
 - You can get the list of available `dataSets` for a given `orgUnit` by inspecting the results of this [endpoint](https://play.dhis2.org/2.35.1/api/dataSets?orgUnit=y77LiPqLMoq)